Hundreds protest outside US embassy in Dublin over George Floyd death

 Mr Floyd was killed on May 25th while in police custody in the city of Minneapolis.
 He died after a white police officer held him down by pressing a knee into his neck, sparking days of protest.

+Demonstrations also took place in Northern Ireland with crowds gathering in Derry and outside Custom House Square in Belfast.

-In Dublin, organisers of the demonstration handed out personal protective equipment (PPE) to those in attendance and urged people to respect social distancing measures.
+In Dublin, organisers of the protest handed out personal protective equipment (PPE) to those in attendance and urged people to respect social distancing measures.

 At the protest was Lucky Khambule of Movement of Asylum Seekers in Ireland (Masi).